What is Graduate School?

 Applying

-Some programs–especially academic or research oriented programs–will ask for a Curriculum Vitae (CV).
+Some programs, especially academic or research-oriented programs, will ask for a Curriculum Vitae (CV).
 A CV is a detailed document that, much like a resume, is meant to give an overview of your experiences, education, and accomplishments.
-However, different from a resume, CVs are meant to be a detailed document that outlines your professional and academic history, and are often longer than 2 pages.
+However, different from a resume, CVs also include your academic history and are often longer than two pages.
 You can learn more about building a CV here.

-There are multiple different essays that one may need to write when applying to graduate school.
-Typically, they will ask about one that is focused on your professional/personal experiences (Personal Statement, Statement of Purpose, Research Statement) and an often optional one about a specific topic (Diversity Statement).
-They may have overlap, but each have distinct differences.
+There are multiple different essays that you may need to write when applying to graduate school.
+Typically, one essay prompt will be about your professional/personal experiences (Personal Statement, Statement of Purpose, Research Statement), and there may be a second essay prompt about a specific topic (Diversity Statement).

 Personal Statement